Bastimentos, Portobelo: Exploration by Columbus

-Bastimentos was one of the easternmost discoveries of Columbus on the mainland of South America, which ended at a place he named Retrete’ (thought to be today's Puerto Escribanos), after which he set sail to the north into the Caribbean.
-He had failed to discover the Pacific Ocean, just 43 miles to the south of Bastimentos across the isthmus of Panama.
+Bastimentos was one of the easternmost places explored by Columbus on the mainland of South America, which ended at a place he named Retrete’ (thought to be today's Puerto Escribanos), after which he set sail to the north into the Caribbean.
+He had failed to encounter the Pacific Ocean, just 43 miles to the south of Bastimentos across the isthmus of Panama.

 Columbus had sailed from Cádiz on his fourth voyage on May 9, 1502 and made landfall at Martinique on June 15.
 He proceeded to sail in an anti-clockwise direction around the islands, and then crossing the Caribbean in a southerly direction he met the mainland and continued exploring the coast to the east.
 Having given up his quest at Retrete on April 16, 1503 he set sail for home via Hispaniola but due to a storm had to beach his fleet on the coast of Jamaica, where by June 1503 he and his crews were little better than castaways.
 He had hoped, as he said to his sovereign patrons, that "my hard and troublesome voyage may yet turn out to be my noblest", but it turned out to have been "the most disappointing of all and the most unlucky".